 85% of clean energy projects are in Republican districts.
-These projects could be jeopardized by repealing the clean electricity tax credits, which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed - Ohio is expected to experience a 50% increase in peak power demand by 2034.
+These projects could be jeopardized by recent changes to the clean electricity tax credits.
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed - Ohio is expected to experience a 50% increase in peak power demand by 2034.